rimelkili/Projet-de-compression-jpeg/README.md

-# Aperçu du Projet
-Ce projet implémente un algorithme de compression JPEG à partir de zéro, démontrant les étapes clés du standard JPEG incluant la transformation DCT, la quantification et l'encodage Huffman.
-L'objectif est de comprendre et visualiser le fonctionnement de la compression JPEG au niveau fondamental.
+# Project Overview
+This project implements a JPEG compression algorithm from scratch, showcasing the key stages of the JPEG standard, including Discrete Cosine Transform (DCT), quantization, and Huffman encoding.
+The goal is to understand and visualize how JPEG compression works at a fundamental level.

-# Fonctionnalités
+# Features
-Compression avec perte suivant le standard JPEG

-Visualisation étape par étape du pipeline de compression

-Réglages de qualité configurables (ratio de compression ajustable)

-Outils de comparaison pour évaluer les performances de compression
+Lossy compression following the JPEG standard

+Step-by-step visualization of the compression pipeline

+Configurable quality settings (adjustable compression ratio)

+Comparison tools to evaluate compression performance

-Support des formats d'image courants (PNG, BMP, JPG)
+Support for common image formats (PNG, BMP, JPG)